elixir-search/searchex/test/notes/adapter_design.md

 -- git controlled directories
 -- file watcher - copy from

+- ecto adapter
+-- validations
+-- pull on callback after database transaction

 ### Other Changes

 - rename 'filescan' to 'bucketscan'
 - use EventID instead of digest
+- use process tree for catalog
+- incremental doc add/remove
+- start the proocess registry at startup